Organisation for Economic Co-operation and Development

 (1961; Paris; ~2,500 staff; oecd.org)

 The OECD is arguably the world’s largest think tank produces 250+ reports per year on ‘what works’ and databases with societal and developmental indicators.
-Promotes policies that improve the economic and social well-being of people to create better lives and a stronger, cleaner, fairer world.
-Topics include agriculture, fisheries, development assistance, economic management, education, employment, governance, new technology, and various country studies.
+It promotes policies that improve the economic and social well-being of people to create better lives and a stronger, cleaner, fairer world.
+The topics include agriculture, fisheries, development assistance, economic management, education, employment, governance, new technology, and various country studies.

 - Restore confidence in markets and the institutions that make them function.

 - Re-establish healthy public finances as a basis for future sustainable economic growth.

 - Foster and support new sources of growth through innovation, environmentally friendly ‘green growth’ strategies and the development of emerging economies.

 - Ensure that people of all ages can develop the skills to work productively and satisfyingly in the jobs of tomorrow.

 - Development Centre – Helps developing countries and emerging economies find innovative policy solutions to promote sustainable growth, reduce poverty and inequalities, and improve people’s lives.

 - The Nuclear Energy Agency – A specialized agency within the OECD that facilitates co-operation among countries with advanced nuclear technology infrastructures to seek excellence in nuclear safety, technology, science, environment and law.